Justin Love: Professional career

 After graduation, Love went undrafted in the 2000 NBA draft, making him an unrestricted free agent.
 After participating in the Phoenix Suns' training camp, he signed a multi-year agreement with the team on August 1, 2000.
 On October 25, the Suns decided to waive him.
 Love went on to play for the Kansas City Knights, a newly-founded team that competed in the American Basketball Association's inaugural season.

 In February 2001, he accepted BCM Gravelines-Dunkerque's offer to play in the LNB Pro A league, but was released a month later due to difficulties adapting to European basketball.
 He returned to St. Louis, briefly starring in the local St. Louis SkyHawks of the USBL before moving to China.

 In 2002, Love signed with Beijing Olympians and played two seasons in the Chinese Basketball Association (CBA), locking in an Asia-Basket All-CBA Imports 2nd Team selection in 2004.
 After briefly returning to the St. Louis SkyHawks, he moved to Latvia, signing with BK Ventspils.
 Over the next four seasons, he carved out a solid leadership role within his teams, consistently posting double digit scoring averages and maintaining a high three-point shooting percentage (40%).
 Despite his 1.88m (6ft 2in) stature, his remarkable rebounding skills yielded nearly a rebound every seven minutes of playing time in the ULEB Cup.
 He was Latvian League Player of the Year in the 2004–05 season.

-He spent the last six years of his professional career in Ukraine, signing with MBC Mykolaiv for two seasons in 2009 and then with BC Odessa for another four seasons.
+He spent the last six years of his professional career in Ukraine, signing with MBC Mykolaiv for two seasons in 2009 and then with BC Odesa for another four seasons.
 He continued to show impressive consistency, even with age, averaging double figures in scoring, solid outside shooting percentages and rebounding averages until his last season (2014-15).
 He was all-time leading scorer in the Ukrainian Superleague.